Ideal cotorsion theories in triangulated categories: Applications

 \subsection{Smashing subcategories}

 Let $F$ be a localizing functor and $G$ its right adjoint.
 If $G$ also commutes with respect to direct sums then $F$ is \textsl{smashing}.
-A subcategory $\CB$ of $\CT$ is a \textsl{smashing subcategory} if and only if there exists a smashing functor $F$ such that $\CB=\Ker(F)$.
-Note that a subcategory $\CB$ of $\CT$ is a smashing if and only if $\CB$ is a localizing subcategory of $\CT$ such that every homomorphism $C\to B$ with $C\in\CT_0$ and $B\in B$ can be factorized as with $B'\in\CB$ and $C'\in \CT_0$, \cite[Theorem 4.2]{Krause-tel}.
-Therefore, using Lemma \ref{lema-fantome-relative-pc} it is easy to see that a localizing functor $F$ is smashing if and only if $\Ob(\Phi_\frakE(\frakF))= \CB$, so Proposition \ref{krause-generalized} is a generalization for \cite[Proposition 4.6]{Krause-tel}.
+A triangulated subcategory $\CB$ of $\CT$ is a \textsl{smashing subcategory} if and only if there exists a smashing functor $F$ such that $\CB=\Ker(F)$.
+Note that a triangulated subcategory $\CB$ of $\CT$ is a smashing if and only if $\CB$ is a localizing subcategory of $\CT$ such that every homomorphism $C\to B$ with $C\in\CT_0$ and $B\in B$ can be factorized as with $B'\in\CB$ and $C'\in \CT_0$, \cite[Theorem 4.2]{Krause-tel}.